smaffei/auroral_forecast/README.md

 These estimates are based on existing geomagnetic field models and forecasts.
 In particular the configuration of the geomagnetic field in 2020 is taken from the IGRF13 (Alken et al., 2021), while estimates for the geomagnetic field in 2070 are taken from three different sources:

-1) the data assimilation forecast from Sanchez et al., 2020 (MPG forecast);
+1) the data assimilation forecast from Sanchez et al., 2020 (MPG forecast).
+Currently the MPG forecast is only available by the original authors upon reasonable request;
 2) a simple linear extrapolation of the IGRF13 model coefficients in time (IGRF13 forecast).
 Original dataset available at https://www.ncei.noaa.gov/products/international-geomagnetic-reference-field;
 3) the single-epoch inversion forecast from Aubert, 2015 (IPGP forecast).
 Original dataset available at http://www.ipgp.fr/~aubert/tools.html#data.